"Why do movies about Satan only have Catholics? We never get to see Methodists or Episcopalians put down demons."

 - Averted in Half-Life 2.
 Father Gregori, the only real Christian presence in the game, appears to be a Greek Orthodox priestnote .

 - Not that this is in any way represented in-game, but the backstory of Sword of the Stars uses this trope.
-Justified by, apparently, having all other major religions and christian denomination being either wiped out or heavily marginalized during interspecies fighting prior to first contact.
+Justified by having the human race decimated by a bombardment, by the first Aliens encountered, in the back-story.
 Catholicism is described as having eight billion adherents, and is being exported to the Tarka who find the idea of a self-sacrificing peaceful god to be interesting.

 - Pretty much the entire Dragon Quest series is steeped in Catholic cosmetics to the point of it being half the setting.
 Huge hats, abbeys and cathedrals everywhere, nuns, Knights Templar, saving your game via confession.
 The plots of games 8 and 9 revolve almost entirely around Catholic-themed culture, and take it in exact opposite directions respectively.

 - Love And War has the Church of Infinity, which could honestly be viewed as an Expy of the Catholic Church.
 They have their own country, just like the real-world Vatican; their head is the Pontiff; their current pontiff is called Pious XXI; and their bishops, archbishops and nuns wear traditionally Catholic outfits.
 In the remake, Henrik Spenson, who is a member, even has a cross, or perhaps a rosary, in his room.